mkramb/assetify/README.md

 **Directives**

+    // follows CommonJS modules (like browserify)
+    require('a.js')

-    require('a.js') // follows CommonJS modules (like browserify) require('a.coffee') // compiles to javascript on the fly requireStylesheet('a.less') // adds stylesheet to CSS build requireFile('a.html') // replaces function call with loaded string
+    // compiles to javascript on the fly require('a.coffee')

+    // adds LESS stylesheet to CSS build require.stylesheet('a.less')

+    // replaces function call with loaded string require.file('a.html')